MartinDbx/Lazy-LaTeX/README.md

 ## Usage

-LaTeX snippets are accessible from `Visual Studio Code > Preferences > User snippets > latex.json`.
 All you have to do is to paste the pieces of code you want on the `Visual Studio Code > Preferences > User snippets > latex.json` file.

 ## Notes